 10. Practice Mindfulness – focus on getting past worry and fear by being in the moment.
 Remembering what you still have to be grateful for can help tremendously.

-11. Maintain Perspective – the first year after loss is usually the hardest.
-You can likely look forward to next year being easier.
+11. Maintain Perspective – the one to two years after loss are usually the hardest.
+You can likely look forward to the following years being easier.
 It helps to take this perspective into the New Year.

 12. If you believe you are ‘stuck’ in grief, or your grief is intensifying, especially after more than 6 months to a year, arrange to see a counselor who specializes in recovery from complicated, traumatic or prolonged grief.

 Overcome Chronic Stress, Sadness or Relationship Problems

 Join My Email List & Download Your Free EBook: